o3de/o3de.org/content/docs/user-guide/assets/pipeline/processor.md

 + Specify which files trigger related files to be rebuilt.
 This is called metafile fingerprinting.

 To add game-specific overrides, you can add a file named `AssetProcessorGamePlatformConfig.ini` to your game assets directory.
 This file is read after the root configuration file and can have additional game-specific settings for the ignore list, platforms, and file types.

-For more information about these configuration files, see [Configuring the Asset Pipeline](/docs/user-guide/assets/configuring).

 ## Using the Asset Processor Batch Program